-Charles Darwin University Bachelor of Creative Arts student Luci Lee was always destined to follow a creative path in life.
+Charles Darwin University Arts student Luci Lee was always destined to follow a creative path in life.
 Some of her earliest memories include painting, drawing and creating, and she approaches her work as a graphic designer and arts student with that same spirit of creative discovery today.
 Following her own art trail has brought Luci all the way from the bustle of Hong Kong to CDU’s laid-back Casuarina campus in Darwin.
 We recently caught up with Luci to find out about some local art projects she’s been involved in alongside her studies at CDU.

 As a life-long creative, Luci has always had a passion for arts, finding her professional creative outlet as a graphic designer when she lived in Hong Kong.
 She said she chose to study a creative arts degree because she wanted to extend her knowledge and top up her qualifications to complement her professional experience as a graphic designer.

 Luci initially completed a Diploma of Visual Art in Victoria, opting to make the move to Darwin to study at CDU so she could explore new creative concepts and build the life experiences that inspire her art.

 “The Northern Territory is so different from Victoria.
 I love the natural environment and exploring different cultures – studying at CDU has given me the freedom to do these things,” Luci said.

 “I have found my place in this small but welcoming community.
 I’ve been able to immerse myself in the local culture much easier than I think I would have been able to in other states.”